IABTechLab/uid2docs/docs/sharing/sharing-tokenized-from-raw.md

 2. Integrate the SDK into your code to implement each step, depending on whether your role is sender or receiver.
 To see code examples for the language you're using, follow the link in the table provided in Step 1.
    1. Both senders and receivers: define the UID2 client.

-   2. Both senders and receivers: define the schedule for refreshing encryption keys.
+   2. Both senders and receivers: define the schedule for refreshing cryptographic keys.

       Recommended refresh interval is hourly.
 For an example, see [Decryption Key Refresh Cadence for Sharing (SDK Only)](#decryption-key-refresh-cadence-for-sharing-sdk-only).